Telephone numbers in Indonesia: Numbers in business contact information

 On business cards and other contact information, telephone numbers might be listed as "HP" or "hunting".
 "HP" is an abbreviation for "hand phone" or mobile phone and is pronounced "hah péh".
 Hand phones might also be referred to as pon-sel (short form of telepon seluler) or telepon genggam ("hold-in-the-hand telephone").
-Hunting refers to an office line in which multiple individual lines are connected so that an incoming call can roll over to another line if the first line is busy.
+Hunting refers to line hunting, an office line in which multiple individual lines are connected so that an incoming call can roll over to another line if the first line is busy.
 This permits only one number to be published.